-1. The tax rates reflect budget proposals and news releases to June 1, 2023.
+1. The tax rates reflect budget proposals and news releases to June 1, 2024.
 Where the tax is determined under the alternative minimum tax provisions (AMT), the above table is not applicable.
 AMT may be applicable where the tax otherwise payable is less than the tax determined by applying the relevant AMT rate to the individual's taxable income adjusted for certain preference items.
 2. The tax determined by the table should be reduced by the applicable federal and provincial tax credits, other than the basic personal tax credits, which have been reflected in the calculations (see Note 5 below).
 3. The rates apply to the actual amount of taxable dividends received from taxable Canadian corporations.
 Eligible dividends are those paid by public corporations and private companies out of earnings that have been taxed at the general corporate tax rate (the dividend must be designated by the payor corporation as an eligible dividend).
 Where the dividend tax credit exceeds the federal and provincial tax otherwise payable on the dividends, the rates do not reflect the value of the excess credit that may be used to offset taxes payable from other sources of income.
 This assumption is consistent with prior year rates.
 4. The rates apply to the actual amount of the capital gain.
+The 2024 federal budget proposes to increase the capital gains inclusion rate for individuals from one-half to two-thirds on the portion of capital gains realized in the year exceeding \$250,000, for capital gains realized on or after June 25, 2024.
+The annual \$250,000 threshold will not be prorated for 2024 and will apply only in respect of net capital gains realized on or after June 25, 2024.
+For purposes of this table, it is assumed that the net capital gains realized on or after June 25, 2024, do not exceed \$250,000; therefore, the inclusion rate remains at one-half.
 The capital gains exemption on qualified farm and fishing property and small business corporation shares may apply to eliminate the tax on those specific properties.
-5. The federal basic personal amount comprises two elements: the base amount (\$13,520 for 2023) and an additional amount (\$1,480 for 2023).
-The additional amount is reduced for individuals with net income in excess of \$165,430 and is fully eliminated for individuals with net income in excess of \$235,675.
-Consequently, the additional amount is clawed back on net income in excess of \$165,430 until the additional tax credit of \$222 is eliminated; this results in additional federal income tax (e.g., 0.32% on ordinary income) on net income between \$165,431 and \$235,675.
+5. The federal basic personal amount comprises two elements: the base amount (\$14,156 for 2024) and an additional amount (\$1,549 for 2024).
+The additional amount is reduced for individuals with net income in excess of \$173,205 and is fully eliminated for individuals with net income in excess of \$246,752.
+Consequently, the additional amount is clawed back on net income in excess of \$173,205 until the additional tax credit of \$232 is eliminated; this results in additional federal income tax (e.g., 0.32% on ordinary income) on net income between \$173,206 and \$246,752.